researcx/conduit/README.md

 A multi-network multi-channel IRC relay.

-Allows you to configure more than two networks with more than two channels for messages to be relayed between.
+* Allows you to configure more than two networks with more than two channels for messages to be relayed between.
-Records users on every configured channel on every configured network.
+* Records users on every configured channel on every configured network.
-Remembers all invited users with a rank which the bots will automatically promote them to.
+* Remembers all invited users with a rank which the bots will automatically attempt to promote them to.
+* Provides useful commands for administrators to manage their linked servers with.

+**Warning:** Experimental software.

 #### FEATURES & ROADMAP:
  - [x] Server <-> Server